MITgcm/MITgcm/doc/algorithm/algorithm.rst

     | :math:`W` : :varlink:`rTrans` ( argument )
     | :math:`\tau` : :varlink:`tracer` ( argument )

-Third order direct space time with flux limiting
+Third order direct space-time with flux limiting
 ------------------------------------------------

 The overshoots in the DST3 method can be controlled with a flux limiter.